Courses in Finance/Financial Analysis

 T FIN 200 Global Business (3)

-This interdisciplinary business course will introduce students to today’s business environment with special emphasis on globalization of markets and globalization of production.
+This interdisciplinary business course will introduce students to today's business environment with special emphasis on globalization of markets and globalization of production.
 It will cover the national differences in political economy, in cultures and in ethics.
 It will look at recent geopolitical and economic events around the world and how they relate to globalization.
 Finally, the course will examine the impact of globalization on businesses while looking at international trade, global marketing and global human resources management at a broad level.
 Students will automatically be exposed to various world-wide institutions and their respective roles: the World Trade Organization, the World Bank, the International Monetary Fund, the United Nations and its auxiliary organizations, etc. Does not yield credit toward the major in business administration or accounting or the minor in business.
 Prerequisite(s): open to Honors College students only.
 May not be offered 2013-2014.